EVERYONE CAN DO SOMETHING

 S.H.A.D.E. stands for Survivors Healing Advising and Dedicated to Empowerment and was founded in 2015 by Survivor Leader Sarai Smith Mazariegos.
 Their mission is to empower survivors of sexual exploitation, human trafficking and domestic violence.
 S.H.A.D.E.'s unique model provides a powerful platform for survivors to lead the movement to stop sex trafficking.

-Contact Sarai Smith Mazariegos to help support their Survivor Leader Retreats scheduled multiple times per year in California.
+Contact Sarai T. Smith-Mazariegos to help support their Survivor Leader Retreats scheduled multiple times per year in California.
 Volunteer opportunities exist with "Voices for the Voiceless Rally & March" every January for Human Trafficking Month and every April for Alameda County Sexually Exploited Minors Awareness Week.

-ARM’s mission is to use the Creative Arts to restore and empower individuals who have been exploited through human trafficking.
+ARM’s mission is to use the Arts, Recreation and Movement to restore and empower individuals who have been exploited through human trafficking.